angular/angular/aio/content/guide/component-interaction.md

 The following example illustrates this technique with the same [Countdown Timer](guide/component-interaction#countdown-timer-example) example.
-Neither its appearance nor its behavior will change.
+Neither its appearance nor its behavior changes.
 The child [CountdownTimerComponent](guide/component-interaction#countdown-timer-example) is the same as well.

 <div class="alert is-helpful">